Brazilian Sign Language (Libras)

 20/03/2020 16:47

-The Brazilian Sign Language (Libras) program aims to produce and disseminate knowledge in the areas of language, literature and culture.
-It offers the necessary resources for the training of future Libras teachers and professionals, fostering individuals who are integrated into society through the development of competent, critical and creative professionals.
+The Brazilian Sign Language (Libras) program aims to produce and disseminate knowledge in the fields of language, literature, and culture, while providing the necessary resources for the education and professional preparation of future Libras teachers and specialists.
+The program promotes the development of competent, critical, and creative professionals who are actively integrated into society.

 Program Length: